 #6: We read about the mitigation of a young girl’s discouragement over an arranged marriage and consummation to an older man.

 Does this help us with Col. 3:21?
-Sure, but no more than any of the other attestation.
+Sure, but no more than any of the other attestations.
 The editors of BDAG probably saw a potential parallel section since fragment 144 involves children, but it’s not dealing with the relationship between parent and child, but rather husband and child wife.

 What does all this mean?
 There’s a valuable lesson here.
 Colocation of similar terminology doesn’t equal an identical context that aids lexical understanding.
 Sure, the same verb shows up in close proximity to παῖδα and τέκνα.
 But the respective contexts are vastly dissimilar.